nuttycom/aftok/TASKS.md

   * Payouts
     * Payouts should not include events younger than <commit_delay hours> to permit amends.
     * Find current verified address for each payout.
+      * Come up with a user-friendly and reliable way to ensure that users don't make errors in their BTC addresses.
+Maybe use very small confirmation transactions, as is done when establishing ACH access to checking accounts?
     * Include hours won in resource auction - requires confirmation that contribution was actually made (observed in the confirmed blockchain)
   * Resource Pooling